 Dual camera setup seems to be the next big thing when it comes to smartphones, with more and more manufacturers starting to offer the feature on their devices.
 With two cameras, you get to enjoy a bunch of new features such as Bokeh mode, ultra-wide angle lens, and even optical zoom.
 You can take better pictures with a dual camera setup in a smartphone.
 Here are some tips on how you can make the best use of these features.

-To put it simply, a bokeh image is where parts of the image is blurred, but the subject is focused.
+To put it simply, a bokeh image is where parts of the image are blurred, but the subject is focused.
 This naturally tends to draw the eyes of the reader to the subject itself and makes for good looking pictures.
 This effect is usually done by the lens in DSLRs, but in quality phones, the second camera is used to gauge depth and software is used to blur the background.

 There needs to be some distance between the camera, subject, and the background.
 Ideally, the subject should be less than 2.5 meters away, however, the further the background is, the better.
 That is because most smartphones, like the Apple iPhone 7 Plus, uses software to create the blur and if the phone is unable to make out the difference in distance, the blurring effect will not look realistic.